There is one thing you can do to immediately improve your digital marketing efforts and the best part there is no extra cost involved.

 Get sitelinks implemented as soon as possible!

 Ideally, you’ll create sitelinks for the top pages of your website that you would like to drive traffic towards, excluding the ad landing page.
-Top pages may include: highest priority models, new inventory, used inventory, contact page, service, specials, etc. Below each of the pages, two lines of description text should be added that highlight your respective value added propositions.
-Include the most relevant, user-friendly information as possible.
+Top pages may include: highest priority models, new inventory, used inventory, contact page, service, specials, etc. Below each of the pages, two lines of description text should be added that highlight your respective value-added propositions.
+Include the most relevant, user-friendly information possible.

 2. Make it Easy for Shoppers to Contact Your Dealership